Here are the Republican senators to watch on tax reform

 Steve Daines

-Sen. Steve Daines, R-Mont., has some concerns about the tax reform legislation but told Fox News Tuesday that he’s had “very constructive and positive conversations” with President Trump and others in the administration who have a hand in overhauling the nation’s tax process.
+Sen. Steve Daines, R-Mont., had some concerns about the tax reform legislation, but his spokesperson told Fox News Friday morning that he now supports the measure.

-Daines said he is “optimistic” that the improvements could be made to the bill before it’s time to vote.
+Daines previously said he was “optimistic” that the improvements could be made to the bill before it’s time to vote.
 And he said Wednesday he’d vote yes to move the motion.

 Ron Johnson